resheku/my-awesome/README.md

 ## TeX

 - [hendricius/the-sourdough-framework](https://github.com/hendricius/the-sourdough-framework) - Open source book dedicated to helping you to make the best possible sourdough bread at home.

+## Toit

+- [toitlang/toit](https://github.com/toitlang/toit) - Program your microcontrollers in a fast and robust high-level language.

 ## TypeScript